Commercial EPC (Energy Performance Certificate)

 Local authorities (usually by their Trading Standards Officers) are responsible for enforcing the requirement to have an EPC certificate on sale or let of a building.

-Failure to make available an EPC certificate when required by the Regulations means you may be liable to a civil penalty charge notice.
-Trading Standards Officers may act on complaints or undertake investigations.
-They may request you to provide them with a copy of the EPC certificate and recommendation report that you were under a duty to provide.
+Any failure to make available an EPC certificate when requested by the Regulations can make you liable to a civil penalty charge notice.
+Trading Standards Officers may act on complaints or undertake investigations for non-compliance with this rule.
+The local authorities may ask you to provide them with a copy of the EPC certificate and a recommendation report that you are under a legal duty to provide.
 If asked, you must provide this information within seven days of the request or be liable again to a penalty charge notice.

-A copy of an EPC certificate can be requested at any time up to six months after the last day for compliance with when the duty was to make it available.
+A copy of an EPC certificate can be requested at any time up to six months after the last day for compliance.

-The penalty for failing to make an EPC certificate available to any prospective buyer or tenant when selling or letting commercial is fixed, in most cases, at 12.5 per cent of the rateable value of the building, with a default penalty of £750 where the formula cannot be applied.
-The range of penalties under this formula are set with a minimum of £500 and capped at a maximum of £5,000.
+The penalty for failing to make an EPC certificate available to any prospective buyer or tenant when selling or letting commercial is fixed and in most cases, at 12.5 per cent of the rateable value of the building.
+There is a default penalty of £750 where the formula cannot be applied.
+The range of penalties under this formula are set with a minimum of £500 and capped at £5,000.

 How long are EPC certificates valid for?

-An EPC certificate for a commercial will be valid for 10 years or until replaced with a newer one
+An EPC certificate for a commercial building will be valid for ten years or until it is replaced with a new one

 How much will an EPC certificate cost?

-The price of EPC certificates will be set by the market and market demand.
-It is likely in practice that the cost will vary according to a number of factors including size, location and age of the building.
+The price of EPC certificates will be commanded by market demand.
+In practice the cost will vary according to a number of factors including size, location and age of the building.

 Can a prospective tenant or buyer waive their right to receive an EPC certificate?

-The relevant person has a duty to make available an EPC certificate to a prospective buyer or tenant and will be liable to a penalty charge if he fails to do so, irrespective of whether the prospective buyer or tenant purports to waive an entitlement to receive the certificate.
+The relevant person has a duty to make available an EPC certificate to a prospective buyer or tenant and will be liable to a penalty charge if he or she fails to do so.
+This will take place irrespective of whether the prospective buyer or tenant purports to waive an entitlement to receive the certificate.

-The last point at which the duty to make available an EPC certificate may be satisfied is before a prospective buyer or tenant enters into a contract to sell or rent the building i.e. upon exchange of contracts.
-The Department considers that this is the point which determines whether or not the Regulations are in force in relation to a transaction.
-In this case the contract has been exchanged before the date on which the Regulations apply to the building and the duty to make available an EPC certificate will not arise.
+The last point for which the duty to make available an EPC certificate is before a prospective buyer or tenant enters into a contract to sell or rent the building i.e. an exchange of contracts.
+The Department considers that this is the correct moment, which determines whether or not the Regulations are in force in relation to a legal transaction.
+In this case the contract has been exchanged before the date and the Regulations apply to the building and the duty to make available an EPC certificate will not arise.

 Do I have to act on the recommendations?